-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Favourite Album – Pop/Rock

-Harry Styles – ‘Fine Line’
+Harry Styles – ‘Fine Line’ – winner

 Taylor Swift – ‘Folklore’